Join the Red Dragon community

-Qualified applicants are automatically considered for merit scholarships ranging from $1,000–$6,470.
-This past academic year, over $4 million in scholarships were awarded, and nearly a quarter of the current freshman class received scholarship support.
+Oneonta consistently gains recognition for delivering excellence and value.
+The University ranks #20 on the 2022 U.S. News and World Report list of the "Best Public Institutions" in the region and ranks #119 on Money magazine's "Best Colleges 2020" list."
+Qualified applicants are automatically considered for merit scholarships ranging from $1,000–$8,000.
+This past academic year, SUNY Oneonta awarded over $7.5 million in scholarships, and nearly a quarter of the current freshman class received scholarship support.

 Putting learning into practice

 At SUNY Oneonta, you’ll have many opportunities to take an active role in your learning.
 With small class sizes and a close-knit campus community, students get plenty of interaction with faculty members who are not just scholars and teachers but also club advisors, research partners, and mentors.
 Faculty members frequently invite students to participate in research projects, and the University offers grants to support independent research and travel to regional, national, and international academic conferences.
 Community service is another big part of the Oneonta experience.
 Many courses incorporate service learning activities, ranging from wetlands restoration in New Orleans to work with street children in Ecuador.

 Business students put their classroom learning to the test at academic competitions, including the College Fed Challenge in Manhattan.
 Oneonta has also outshone the competition at the National Model United Nations Conference in New York City, bringing home awards several years in a row.
 Students complete credit-bearing internships in their fields each year.
 Locations range from the Oneonta region to New York City to international placements in nine countries.
 We also offer a variety of study abroad and international exchange opportunities, including short-term, faculty-led field courses; a new Fashion program at the Istituto Europeo di Design in Milan; and more than 1,000 programs through the SUNY Study Abroad Consortium.